This is part 2 of a weeklong series of features. For part 1, click here.

 We're on to the second day of our massive, winner-take-all character battle, and already we've lost half of our combatants to death, emotional trauma or reasons too ridiculous to discuss here.
 With the battlefield winnowed down to 32 contestants from yesterday's 64, who will emerge to claim the title of best character ever?

-FROM: Tomb Raider series/Disney Skateboard Adventure
+FROM: Space Channel 5/Disney Skateboard Adventure